tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 better accuracy...can be extended with the API can make use of better error models actually can simulate per symbol snir

+The dimensional analog model has comparable performance to the scalar model, but it is more accurate and can model interference with partially overlapping spectrums.

+so what i wanna say is

+The dimensional analog model uses the api to create signals, and transmitters use that to create signals?

+so actually in ieee80211dimesionaltransmitter, there is a line which uses this api to create the signal

+so the dimensional analog model is in the radio medium module and the transmitters just create dimensional transmissions and that is part of the dimensional model

   so